Barristan Selmy, art by Mike Capprotti ©.

 After Daenerys's departure, Hizdahr replaces the royal advisors, but Barristan meets with Skahaz and Grey Worm.
 He is present when Bloodbeard presents the court with the head of Groleo, who was slain in response to the death of Yurkhaz zo Yunzak.
 Barristan is enraged and wants to kill Bloodbeard, but stops because the act would break his queen's peace.
 Barristan advises Quentyn and his companions to leave Meereen for their own safety, but the Dornishmen remain in the city.

 Convinced that Hizdahr had attempted to assassinate Daenerys with poisoned locusts, Barristan decides to work with Grey Worm and Skahaz, despite his loathing of the latter and his own inhibitions about making decisions of state in the absence of his queen.
-Selmy leads with honor and refuses Skahaz's council on killing the Ghiscari child cupbearers, the sons and daughters of powerful Meereenese nobles.
-Barristan and the Brazen Beasts plan to take King Hizdahr hostage, but Selmy fears that if he harms Hizdahr the Yunkai'i will kill their remaining hostages—Daario, Jhogo and Hero—just as they killed Groleo.
+Barristan leads with honor and refuses Skahaz's suggestion to kill the Ghiscari cupbearers, the children of powerful Meereenese nobles.
+Barristan and the Brazen Beasts plan to take King Hizdahr hostage, but he fears that if Hizdahr is harmed the Yunkai'i will kill their remaining hostages—Daario, Jhogo and Hero—just as they killed Groleo.
 When Barristan goes to capture Hizdahr, he slays the king's protector, the formidable pit fighter Khrazz.
 Meanwhile, Quentyn attempts to tame one of dragons, but Rhaegal and Viserion break free from their imprisonment and Quentyn is mortally wounded by dragonflame.

 Barristan assumes the title of Hand, sending a reluctant Galazza Galare an envoy to the Yunkai'i and preventing Skahaz from executing hostages.
 Barristan refuses to hold court, instead holding a council session which plans for battle with Yunkai.
 A beacon system will be used to call the attack should the fragile peace between the sides be broken.
 Barristan discretely meets with Ser Gerris Drinkwater and Ser Archibald Yronwood, the late Quentyn's companions.
 Tasking them with speaking on his behalf with the Tattered Prince, Barristan offers to grant Pentos to the sellsword captain if he protects the remaining hostages in the Yunkish camp.
 During a meeting between Barristan and Galazza after she returns, Skahaz notifies Barristan that the Yunkish catapults are flinging corpses infected with the pale mare into the city.